jerisalan/SF-Transit/README.md

 3. Hover on vehicles to display more information

 ## TODOs
-1. Update the locations dynamically at regular intervals(Not working currently!!)
-2. Draw the bus routes in addition to their locations
+1. Draw the bus routes in addition to their locations
-3. Pan and zoom functionality of the SF Map
+2. Pan and zoom functionality of the SF Map

+## Issues
+1. Updating locations at regular intervals does not always work.
+Some minor bug needs to be fixed.
+2. Dynamically resize the layout on window resize is not yet implemented.

 ## Learnings
 1. Getting started with React JS framework